-- resources are directed in accordance with agreed policy and according to priorities - there is sound and inclusive decision making - there is clear accountability for the use of those resources in order to achieve desired outcomes for service users and communities. - 3.6 The Annual Governance Statement is a comment on the totality of good corporate governance, and it is a statutory requirement for this statement to be published annually.
-The Accounts and Audit Regulations 2015 required the publication of the Annual Governance Statement, following consideration of the Statement of Internal Control.
+- 2.4 The 2007 framework required the production of a Code of Corporate Governance.
+This was agreed by the former Constitution and Audit Committee in Adur and the former Governance and Audit Committee in Worthing and approved by both Councils in July 2008. - 2.5 The revision to the framework is designed to help local government take responsibility for developing and shaping an informed approach to governance, aimed at achieving the highest standards in a measured and proportionate way.
+The Framework is intended to assist authorities individually in reviewing and accounting for their own unique approach.
+The overall aim is to ensure that: - resources are directed in accordance with agreed policy and according to priorities - there is sound and inclusive decision making - there is clear accountability for the use of those resources in order to achieve desired outcomes for service users and communities. - 2.5 The Annual Governance Statement is a comment on the totality of good corporate governance, and it is a statutory requirement for this statement to be published annually.
+The Accounts and Audit Regulations required the publication of the Annual Governance Statement, following consideration of the Statement of Internal Control.
 The Council's Head of Internal Audit (from Mazars) will provide a written annual report to those charged with governance timed to support the annual governance statement.
-The Annual Governance Statement must be approved before the Statement of Accounts is approved. - 3.7 The Code of Practice on Local Authority Accounting suggests that it is best practice to have the Annual Governance Statement published with the Statement of Accounts.
+The Annual Governance Statement must be approved before the Statement of Accounts is approved. - 2.6 The Code of Practice on Local Authority Accounting suggests that it is best practice to have the Annual Governance Statement published with Statement of Accounts.